Orange Swift Triodia sylvina

 Wingspan 32-48 mm.

-Flying later in the year than the other swifts, from July to September, this species inhabits waste ground, moorland and other wild places.
+Flying later in the year than the other swifts, from July to September, this species inhabits waste ground, moorland, rough grassland and other wild places.
+It is fairly common throughout Britain, becoming less frequent in more northern areas.

 In common with other members of the genus, the larvae feed on the roots of a variety of plants, and the moth exhibits marked sexual dimorphism, the males being smaller and more brightly coloured than the females.